ninabarzh/ipa/content/en/docs/guides/emergency-reset.md

 * Privacy-first cloud storage (Proton Drive, Sync.com) Avoid Google Drive or iCloud if they’re shared or monitored.

 3. Separate personal from shared.
 Don’t bring old baggage with you.
-Create a list of accounts worth reclaiming—and another of those best abandoned.
+Create a list of accounts worth reclaiming, and another of those best abandoned.

 4. Consider a new device.
 If you suspect your current phone or laptop is compromised, it’s safer to start fresh.
 A basic device, set up from scratch, gives you control.
-Borrowed or refurbished is fine—so long as *you* do the setup.
+Borrowed or refurbished is fine, so long as *you* do the setup.

 5. Factory reset, one device at a time.
 When ready:

 * Wipe the device (factory reset)
 * Reinstall only trusted apps
-* Set up fresh accounts with unique passwords and app-based 2FA Avoid using backup restores—they bring old problems with them.
+* Set up fresh accounts with unique passwords and app-based 2FA Avoid using backup restores, they bring old problems with them.

 6. Stay quiet during the process.
 Don’t announce you’re “starting over.”
 Just... start.
 Slowly.
 Quietly.
 Prioritise safety over speed.
 It’s a transition, not a grand gesture.